bitfocus/companion-module-aja-kipro/HELP.md

 * Enable or disable polling of the KiPro for feedback items
 * Select a rate to poll the KiPro

+Some older KiPro units will output incorrect headers that will result in polling being disabled

 ### To use the module
 Add an action to a button and choose the action you wish to use.